 The final result shows the reformatting and relabeling:

 Before continuing on to validation, a side note about message catalogs.
 Message catalogs are not just for re-labeling fields and options; we'll see in later chapters how message catalogs are used in the context of localization and internationalization.

 Instead of putting the label for the submit button directly inside the template, we're going to provide a reference to the label; the actual label will go in the message catalog.

 In Tapestry, when binding a parameter, the value you provide may include a prefix.
 The prefix guides Tapestry in how to interpret the rest of the the parameter value ... is it the name of a property?
 The id of a component?
 A message key?
-Most fields have a default prefix, usually "prop:", that is used when you fail to provide one (this helps to make the templates as terse as possible).
+Most parameters have a default prefix, usually "prop:", that is used when you fail to provide one (this helps to make the templates as terse as possible).

 Here we want to reference a message from the catalog, so we use the "message:" prefix:

-And then define the submit-label key in the message catalog:
+And then we define the submit-label key in the message catalog:

-At then end of the day, the exact same HTML is sent to the client, regardless of whether you include the label text directly in the template, or indirectly in the message catalog.
+At the end of the day, the exact same HTML is sent to the client, regardless of whether you include the label text directly in the template, or indirectly in the message catalog.
 In the long term, the latter approach will work better if you later chose to internationalize your application.

 Before we worry about storing the Address object, we should make sure that the user provides reasonable values.
 For example, several of the fields should be required, and phone numbers and email address have specific formats.